Mana motuhake: Waitangi Tribunal's Te Paparahi o te Raki inquiry

+More recently, Ned Fletcher has argued, based on an analysis of the global British historical context, that the English language document has been misunderstood.
+In fact, he says, when the proper historical context is understood, the intent of the British is best understood to be aligned closely to the plain text of the Māori document, that is, the purpose of the treaty was to exercise control over British settlers and not to diminish Māori social structures or authority over their own people and lands.
+In contrast to earlier writing, in this view, there was no misunderstanding in translation of the Māori document because the intention by the British was more or less what the Māori understood at the time.

 Non-signatory iwi and hapu

 Ngāti Tūwharetoa academic Hemopereki Simon outlined a case in 2017, using Ngāti Tūwharetoa as a case study, for how hapu and iwi that did not sign the Treaty still maintain mana motuhake and how the sovereignty of the Crown could be considered questionable.
 This work was builds on the Te Paparahi o te Raki inquiry (Wai 1040) decision by the Waitangi Tribunal.